MATRIX-AMSI Call for PhD Student Research Symposia (2023) – Guidelines

 Design your own Research Symposium

-MATRIX-AMSI invites PhD students in the mathematical sciences around Australia to design and run your own research symposium in 2023.
+MATRIX-AMSI invites PhD students in the mathematical sciences around Australia to design and run your own research symposium in 2023 and 2024.
 The focus of each symposium is on exchanging ideas, collaborating and building relationships with your peers.

 Symposia will be mostly hosted online.